Economic and Political Overview

 Foreign Trade in Figures

 Botswana has made significant efforts to open up to international trade and strengthen its integration in the region, despite its geographical position.
-According to World Bank, international trade accounted for 94.5% of the country's GDP in 2021.
-Diamonds represent 90.1% of the country’s total exports, while other significant exports included insulated electric conductors (1.5%), copper ores (1.5%), live bovine animals (1.1%), and carbonates (0.6%).
-Botswana primarily imports diamonds (35.1%), petroleum oils (9.7%), motor vehicles (3.7%), electrical energy (1.7%), and medicaments (1.6%).
+According to the World Bank, international trade accounts for around 85% of the country's GDP.
+Diamonds represented 87.3% of the country’s total exports in 2022, while other significant exports included copper (3.8%), insulated wires (1.8%), and bovine animals (1.2%).
+Conversely, imports were led by diamonds (27.7%), petroleum oils (16.7%), motor cars (1.8%), cane or beet sugar and chemically pure sucrose (1.7%), and motor vehicles for the transport of goods (1.7% - data from Comtrade).
 The country is heavily dependent on electricity imports, as it only produces 60% of its needs domestically.
-Botswana’s trade balance is highly dependent on global prices and demand for diamonds.
+Moreover, Botswana’s trade balance is highly dependent on global prices and demand for diamonds.

-The United Arab Emirates, Belgium, India, South Africa, and Israel are the country’s leading exports destination.
-South Africa, Belgium, the United Arab Emirates, India, and Namibia are its main suppliers.
-The country is a member of several regional and foreign trade organisations like the WTO, the SACU (South African Customs Union), and the SADC (Southern African Development Community), and has signed trade agreements with the European Union and the United States.
+In terms of countries, the main export partners in 2022 were the United Arab Emirates (27.1%), Belgium (19.0%), India (15.2%), South Africa (10.1%), and Hong Kong (6.5%), whereas imports came chiefly from South Africa (62.7%), Namibia (7.1%), Belgium (5.8%), India (4.5%), and Canada (3.6% - data from Comtrade).
+The country is a member of several regional and foreign trade organizations like the WTO, the SACU (Southern African Customs Union), and the SADC (Southern African Development Community), and has signed trade agreements with the European Union and the United States.
 Botswana is among the freest economies in Sub-Saharan Africa.

 Source: WTO – World Trade Organisation ; World Bank , Latest Available Data